gmlove/openshift-workshop/hands-on.md

 - Deploy the application

 ```
-oc new-app https://github.com/adu-21/nodejs-ex.git -l name=myapp   # create a new application in your project
+oc new-app https://github.com/adu-21/nodejs-ex.git -l name=myapp   # Create a new application in your project
 ```

 ​	Login the Openshift console : <https://10.17.3.32:8443/console>